rackerlabs/technical-blog/content/blog/2022/2022-05-12-how-to-set-budgets-in-oracle-cloud-infrastructure-oci/index.md

-<a class="cta red" id="cta" href="https://www.rackspace.com/hub/modern-cloud-applications">Let our experts guide you on your cloud-native journey.</a>
+<a class="cta red" id="cta" href="https://www.rackspace.com/data/managed-sql">Let our experts guide you on your Oracle database journey.</a>

 Use the Feedback tab to make any comments or ask questions.
 You can also [start a conversation with us](https://www.rackspace.com/contact).